 We provide tailored assays to study the effects of your drug candidate on NK cells and the wider immune response.

-Because of their ability to kill tumor cells, NK cells are an attractive target for cancer immunotherapies especially therapeutic monoclonal antibodies, which act through antibody-mediated cellular cytotoxicity (ADCC).
+Because of their ability to kill tumor cells, NK cells are an attractive target for cancer immunotherapies especially therapeutic monoclonal antibodies, which act through antibody dependent cell-mediated cytotoxicity (ADCC).

-We also offer custom and standard assay readouts such as cytokine expression by ELISA or multiplex, proliferation and cell surface markers using FACS, and live cell imaging using the IncuCyte Live-Cell Analysis System.
+We also offer custom and standard assay readouts such as cytokine expression by ELISA or multiplex, proliferation and cell surface markers using flow cytometry, and live cell imaging using the IncuCyte Live-Cell Analysis System.

 Dendritic cells (DCs)